 Safari West glamping tent

-Since we both love the idea of glamping because it sounds so fun and unique, we opted to spend our first night at Safari West.
+If you are up for an adventure and want to try something truly unique, consider spending at least a night glamping at Safari West.
 Safari West is a really unique wildlife preserve and African tent camp also called the “Sonoma Serengeti.”

 Safari West covers 400 acres and is home to nearly 1,000 animals, including African antelopes, primates, and predators, plus a variety of avian life from around the globe.